 The briefing before a mission, of whatever form.

-Military briefings will either take place in a proper briefing room or theatre, or consist of a bunch of officers hunched over a map table.
+Military briefings will either take place in a proper briefing room or theatre with relevant information displayed on The Big Board, or consist of a bunch of officers hunched over a map table.

 - Area 88 features several briefings in all incarnations, since it's a series about a foreign legion air force.